ni/nimble/packages/nimble-components/src/rich-text-editor/specs/README.md

 By installing the [link extension](https://tiptap.dev/api/marks/link) mark from Tiptap and initialize the `Links` with the following configurations:

 1. Set regular expression in [validate](https://tiptap.dev/api/marks/link#validate) field to allow `HTTP` and `HTTPS` URL to support only absolute URL links in the editor.
 2. By default, the `<a>` tag in Tiptap editor will have `target='_blank'` and `rel='noopener noreferrer nofollow'` attributes.
-We can remove or override the existing attributes using [HTMLAttributes](https://tiptap.dev/api/marks/link#removing-and-overriding-existing-html-attributes) in Tiptap links.
-3. Set [autoLink](https://tiptap.dev/api/marks/link#autolink) to true to add the valid link automatically when typing.
+3. Set [autoLink](https://tiptap.dev/api/marks/link#autolink) to `true` to add the valid link automatically when typing.
-4. Set [linkOnPaste](https://tiptap.dev/api/marks/link#link-on-paste) to false to replace the current selection in the editor with the URL instead of adding a link to the selection if the pasted content contains a valid url.
+4. Set [linkOnPaste](https://tiptap.dev/api/marks/link#link-on-paste) to `false` which will replace the current selection in the editor with the URL.
+If it is `true`, adding a link to the selection will add the link behind the word.

 The `nimble-rich-text-viewer` will be responsible for converting the input markdown string to HTML Fragments with the help of `prosemirror-markdown` parser, which is then converted to HTML string and rendered into the component to view all rich text content.